Sebastian-Fitzner/simple-revealjs-presentation/markdown/veams-workshop-2017.md

 **`app.events.js`** file

 We renamed `events.js` to `app.events.js`.
-In this file you will save all global events.
+In this file you can save all global events.

 --

 **`app.veams.js`** file

 We renamed `app.js` to `app.veams.js`.
-In this file you configure veams and expose it to the other modules.
+In this file you configure Veams and expose it to the other modules.

 --